 Contractual Liabilities Other Than Technical Provisions All contractual liabilities are recognised on the EBS.
 Contractual liabilities are valued consistent with GAAP.
-In cases where the GAAP principles do not require fair value, the insurer should value the contractual liabilities using the EBS valuation hierarchy.
+In cases where the GAAP principles do not require fair value, we value the contractual liabilities using the EBS valuation hierarchy.